richardcom/tp/docs/DeveloperGuide.md

 ##### Given below is an example usage scenario of how stocking information with be parsed when editing a book.

+The diagram describes the process in Step 2 and Step 3.

 Step 1.
-The user launches the application and types command edit with `s/scienceLb 10 centralLb 30`, and the logic manager calls the library parser, which calls the edit command parser.
+The user launches the application and types command `edit 1 s/scienceLb 10 centralLb 30`, and the logic manager calls the library parser, which calls the edit command parser.

 Step 2.
 The edit command parser calls the ParseUtil, which parses the string and returns a stocking